Student record 2018/19 - Coverage of the record

 Reporting providers include all UK publicly funded higher education institutions (HEIs) and a number of Alternative Providers (APs), collectively referred to as higher education providers (HEPs).
 These HEPs may also provide a proportion of further education (FE), reported through this record.
 For the avoidance of confusion the term 'providers' is used as a shorthand for these HEPs throughout this manual unless the level of provision (either HE or FE) requires more detail.

-'Registered' for the purpose of HESA's data collection is to be interpreted as being identical to the definition of registered adopted by each provider's Funding Council.
+'Registered' for the purpose of HESA's data collection is to be interpreted as being identical to the definition of registered adopted by the Office for Students or by the HE funding bodies in Scotland, Wales and Northern Ireland.

 'Higher Education level' for the purpose of HESA's data collection is to be interpreted as being identical to the definition of Higher Education adopted by each provider's Funding Council.
 Broadly this will be those instances for which the level of instruction is above that of courses leading to GCE A levels, SCE Highers and Certificate of Sixth Year Studies, ONC or OND.